Mattresses Gone Wild: Unusual Places to Stay in La Romana That'll Make Your Friends Jealous

 Shipping Container Chic

 “Contenedores Creativos” represents upcycling at its most ambitious—converting shipping containers into guest accommodations that are surprisingly spacious once you overcome the psychological barrier of sleeping in what essentially transported bananas across oceans.
-These rectangular metal boxes have been transformed with floor-to-ceiling windows, rooftop decks, and interiors designed by local artists who apparently view conventional walls as boring challenges.
+These rectangular metal boxes have been transformed with floor-to-ceiling windows, rooftop decks, and interiors designed by local artists who apparently view conventional walls as boring challenges, creating unique bases for experiencing the broader range of things to do in Dominican Republic.

-Similar container hotels exist in Austin and Portland, but at $80-120 per night, these Dominican versions cost roughly one-third the price of their American counterparts.
+Similar container hotels exist in Austin and Portland, but at $80-120 per night, these Dominican versions cost roughly one-third the price of their American counterparts while offering unique experiences among the diverse destinations in Dominican Republic.
 The metal structures heat up enthusiastically during daylight hours, turning into convection ovens until sunset, but cool rapidly after dark.
 This temperature fluctuation is either a fascinating physical property or a design flaw, depending on your time of arrival.

 Lighthouse Keeper Fantasy Camp